 Some legal firms offer attorney financing for the purpose of paying for a lawyer, but like personal loans, they have high-interest rates.
 If your credit rating is low, you probably will not qualify for their in-house financing.

 Taking out a personal loan or attorney fee loans has many drawbacks.
 For instance, These loans require either a good credit history and a high credit score or collateral.

-Applying for multiple personal loans will put a strong hit on your credit rating.
+Applying for multiple personal loans will put a substantial hit on your credit rating.
 This will actually lower your credit score.